 So many people have the goal of achieving their own idea of success.
 Whether that means making tons of money, effectively balancing work and home life, or contributing positively to the world, there’s one important thing we all need: good quality sleep.
-Without a good night of rest, the chances of becoming successful, happy, and well focused greatly decrease.
+Without a good night of rest, the chances of becoming successful, happy, and well-focused significantly decrease.
 Some of the world’s greatest minds and most distinguished innovators, dignitaries, and historical figures greatly value sleep – that may be the key to their success.

 Ironically, it’s commonly thought that successful people such as Bill Gates, Jeff Bezos, and Elon Musk spend all their time thinking of new ideas and don’t waste much of it on sleeping.
 That couldn’t be further from the truth, and if they never got adequate rest, it’s quite doubtful they’d have ever become household names.
-The reason that sleep is important to achieving success is that the brain thrives on resting each night.
+The reason that sleep is vital to achieving success is that the brain thrives on resting each night.
 With enough sleep, we’re able to focus, think more creatively, and stay sharp.
-On the other hand, a sleep deprived brain is slower to retain and learn new information, struggles to come up with solutions, and is more prone to being unstable.
+On the other hand, a sleep-deprived brain is slower to retain and learn new information, struggles to come up with solutions and is more prone to being unstable.
 In addition to the mental, emotional, and cognitive effects of sleep deprivation on the brain, the body doesn’t fare so well without rest, either.

-This tech CEO – who reportedly worked 130 hours per week while she was at Google – is the definition of hard working.
+This tech CEO – who reportedly worked 130 hours per week while she was at Google – is the definition of hard-working.
 Though her schedule is hectic, Marissa Mayer values her rest so much that she literally schedules four to six hours of it into each day.
-To make sure her body and mind are well rested, Mayer schedules a vacation every quarter to help her refocus and get some downtime.
+To make sure her body and mind are well-rested, Mayer schedules a vacation every quarter to help her refocus and get some downtime.
 As Yahoo’s chief executive, Mayer’s career depends on her being able to quickly come up with effective solutions, have excellent judgment, and stay focused.
 None of these things would be possible without her getting adequate sleep, as a tired brain simply doesn’t perform as well as a rested one.

 This billionaire entrepreneur is known around the world as the founder of Virgin Group, a conglomerate of more than 400 companies.
 With so much to organize and tend to, Richard Branson is a very busy man.
-His days start early – between 5am and 6am – and he doesn’t hit the sack until midnight.
+His days start early – between 5 am, and 6 am – and he doesn’t hit the sack until midnight.
 This leaves five to six hours of rest for Branson, but he does all he can to make the most out of every second.
 Getting uninterrupted, quality rest each night has allowed Branson to keep going strong for so many years and remain at the top of the business world.
-Another factor that allows his sleep pattern to work so well is that he exercises most days of the week, which provides a boost to the body and the brain.
+Another factor that helps his sleep pattern to work so well is that he exercises most days of the week, which provides a boost to the body and the brain.

 Being President of the United States is a job that’s super stressful.
-We all depend on Barack Obama to make decisions in the country’s best interest, and getting enough sleep is important to make that happen.
+We all depend on Barack Obama to make decisions in the country’s best interest, and getting enough sleep is essential to make that happen.
 The current POTUS sleeps about six hours each night, but his rest isn’t always uninterrupted.
 President Obama has to be awakened when something important happens, but his aides very carefully decide when events are crucial enough to warrant doing so.

 Bill Gates is financially and personally successful: he has a great family, thriving business ventures, and a fulfilling social life as a philanthropist.
 Gates is also dedicated to getting enough sleep, at least seven hours per night.
 Many people who aim to make it big in the tech world wish they could model their lives after Bill Gates in some way.
 The simplest thing you can do to model Gates is value rest like he does.